contagon/handbook/2022-08/38-church-policies-and-guidelines.md

 * Has committed murder (see [38.2.8.8](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&para=title_number268-p2798#title_number268)).
 * Has been convicted of a crime involving sexual misconduct (see [38.2.8.8](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&para=title_number268-p2798#title_number268)).
-* Is currently on legal probation or parole for a felony or a crime involving sexual misconduct (see [38.2.8.8](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&para=title_number268-p2798#title_number268)).
+* Is currently on legal probation or parole for any serious crime or offense (usually punishable by one year in prison or longer) or any crime that involves sexual misconduct (see [38.2.8.8](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&para=title_number268-p2798#title_number268)).
 * Has been involved in plural marriage (see [38.2.8.9](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&para=title_number269-p2799#title_number269)).
 * Has completed transition to the opposite of his or her biological sex at birth (see [38.2.8.10](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&para=title_number270-p2803#title_number270)).